love-adu/love-adu/README.md

 - 👋 Hey!
 I’m @love-adu, thanks for visting!
-Find me here, or here, or here, or maybe over there.
+Find me here, or there, or anywhere.
-- 📖 COO of Tinted Pages - nonprofit dedicated to spreading access to the literary career field to LGBTQ and POC youth.
+- 📖 COO of Tinted Pages - a nonprofit dedicated to spreading access into the literary career field to LGBTQ and POC youth.
-- 🌱 I’m currently studying sociology at UC Berkeley.
+- 🧸 I’m currently studying sociology at UC Berkeley.
 Go Bears!
 - 🛼 Check out my routines at competitions!
 (I compete in solo roller dance for Team USA!)
 - 🗺️ Play against me - I play GeoGuessr competitively :))
 - 👀 I’m interested in sociology, social psychology, critical social theory, philosophy, rhetoric, and anthropology.